-We are lucky to live in an area with ample public transportation, but balance and cognitive issues can remove those options.
-Lack of transportation access is a primary reason senior citizens move into assisted living facilities, despite the overwhelming preference not to.
-AARP found that over 90 percent of seniors want to stay in their homes, even if that means less social interaction and sometimes dangerous driving.
+Around Washington DC, we’re lucky to have ample public transportation.
+But balance and cognitive issues can remove those options.
+As a result, transportation access is a primary reason seniors move into assisted living facilities.
+AARP found that over 90% of seniors want to stay in their homes, even if that means less social interaction and sometimes dangerous driving.

 How Uber Health and Georgetown Home Care Work Together

-Tech-based solutions for seniors, who grew up in a very different time, can be bothersome.
-Many seniors are intimidated by smartphones and anxious about getting into a presumably unmarked car, such as an Uber.
-Only about 40 percent of seniors own a smartphone, even fewer seniors (30 percent) over age 75 are smartphone owners, however older seniors are more reliant on dependable transportation and are more hesitant to use mobile apps like Uber.
 In the last decade there has been a fundamental shift in health care from a fee for service system to a fee for outcome system.
-The overall health of the patient is now the focus, rather that the individual procedure.
-Making follow up appointments and regular doctor visits are critical to the health of older adults, yet one in five seniors citizens do not drive.
+The health of the patient is now the focus, rather that the individual procedure.
+Making follow up appointments and regular doctor visits are critical to the health of older adults.
+Yet, 1 in 5 seniors citizens do not drive.

 Impact of Uber Health on Transportation Services for Elderly

-The job market in senior care is really tough for someone who cannot drive, and non-emergency medical care costs are through the roof.
-We at Georgetown Home Care recognize this and are thrilled and thankful to have a partner like Uber Health to chip away at both issues.
+The job market in senior care is really tough for someone who cannot drive or can’t rely on family.
+And non-emergency medical care costs are through the roof.
+At Georgetown Home Care, we realize this and we’re thrilled and thankful to have a partner like Uber Health to chip away at both issues.